 In my last post I showed you how I made an inexpensive curtain rod and finals.
-This post is the tutorial for how I made the no-sew drapery panels.
+This post is the tutorial for how I made the no sew drapes and or curtains.
 I also found some creative unconventional ideas for rods and hooks that I linked to at the end of this post.

 For No-Sew panels you can use drapery hooks attached to the panel header with drapery hooks or you can sew each one on.